NTNU-IDI/mappe-2025-CathKri/README.md

 ## Project description
 This project is a diary application developed as part of the portfolio assignment in **IDATT1003 – Programming 1** at NTNU.
 The application allows users to create, view, search, and delete diary entries.
-It supports multiple authors, searching by date ranges, searching based on keywords, and generating statistics showing the number of diary entries per author.
+It supports multiple authors, search ranged by the latest post, searching based on keywords, and generating statistics showing the number of diary entries per author.

 ### The solution includes: